Bioconductor/bioconductor.org/content/news/bioc_3_15_release.md

   simple while maintaining customizability.
 Main functions include manhattan_plot, qqunif, and thinPoints.

+- [GRaNIE](/packages/GRaNIE) Genetic variants associated with
+  diseases often affect non-coding regions, thus likely having a regulatory role.
+To understand the effects of genetic variants in these regulatory regions, identifying genes that are modulated by specific regulatory elements (REs) is crucial.
+The effect of gene regulatory elements, such as enhancers, is often cell-type specific, likely because the combinations of transcription factors (TFs) that are regulating a given enhancer have celltype specific activity.
+This TF activity can be quantified with existing tools such as diffTF and captures differences in binding of a TF in open chromatin regions.
+Collectively, this forms a gene regulatory network (GRN) with cell-type and data-specific TF-RE and RE-gene links.
+Here, we reconstruct such a GRN using bulk RNAseq and open chromatin (e.g., using ATACseq or ChIPseq for open chromatin marks) and optionally TF activity data.
+Our network contains different types of links, connecting TFs to regulatory elements, the latter of which is connected to genes in the vicinity or within the same chromatin domain (TAD).
+We use a statistical framework to assign empirical FDRs and weights to all links using a permutation-based approach.

 - [hermes](/packages/hermes) Provides classes and functions for quality control, filtering, normalization and differential expression analysis of pre-processed RNA-seq data.
 Data can be